RHEXorg/R.H.E.X./README.md

 </p>

 <p align="center">
-  I build intelligent, user-centric applications by bridging the gap between powerful AI and intuitive mobile interfaces. <br />
+  Building intelligent, user-centric applications that bridge the gap between powerful AI and intuitive mobile interfaces. <br />
-  My passion lies in transforming complex data and workflows into deploy-ready tools that people love to use. <br />
+  Focused on transforming complex data and workflows into deploy-ready tools that people love to use. <br />
   <br />
-  ⚡ <b>Fun Fact:</b> I built 8+ AI tools in 7 days — and still slept like a baby.

 </p>

 ---